Valdecy/pyMetaheuristic/README.md

 # Import a Test Function.
 Available Test Functions: https://bit.ly/3KyluPp
 from pyMetaheuristic.test_function import easom

-# OR Define your Own Custom Function.
+# OR Define your Custom Function.
 The function input should be a list of values,
-# each value represents a dimenstion (x1, x2, ...xn) of the problem.
+# each value representing a dimension (x1, x2, ...xn) of the problem.
 import numpy as np
 def easom(variables_values = [0, 0]):
     x1, x2     = variables_values